tur1ngb0x/linux-powersaving/README.md

 	* Open source Nvidia drivers (nouveau) do not support power management resulting in increased battery usage and higher idle temperatures.
 It also may cause screen tearing in some setups.
 	* Install latest (stable and tested) Nvidia proprietary drivers (nvidia) from your distro repos, these drivers support power management.
 	* Switch to Integrated when not doing any GPU intensive tasks such as gaming, deep learning, rendering etc.
     * If you do not use or need Nvidia GPU on Linux, pass "`modprobe.blacklist=nouveau modprobe.blacklist=nvidia`" as kernel parameters.
 This will disable these modules from loading at every system boot.
+Regenerate the `initramfs` for changes to take effect and reboot.
     * Alternatively you can use `system76-power` package to switch between Integrated and Nvidia GPU.
         * `git clone https://github.com/pop-os/system76-power`
         * `cd system76-power`
         * `sudo make install`
+        * `sudo usermod -a -G adm $USER`
         * `sudo systemctl enable --now system76-power.service`
     * To switch graphics:
-        * `system76-power graphics integrated`
+        * `sudo system76-power graphics integrated`
+        * `sudo system76-power graphics hybrid`
-        * `system76-power graphics nvidia`
+        * `sudo system76-power graphics nvidia`
     * Reboot the machine to apply changes.